Shopify/quilt/packages/react-html/README.md

 ### `useBodyAttributes()` and `<BodyAttributes />`

-Applies the provided props as props on the `body` element.
+Applies the provided props as props on the `body` element during server rendering.
 If multiple uses of this hook/ component are present in the application, they are flattened from first to last added.

 ### `useHtmlAttributes()` and `<HtmlAttributes />`

-Applies the provided props as props on the `html` element.
+Applies the provided props as props on the `html` element during server rendering.
 If multiple uses of this hook/ component are present in the application, they are flattened from first to last added.

 ### `<Responsive />`